Nikolay-Lysenko/rl-musician/README.md

 Currently, the implementation of environment supports only equal temperament, but this limitation may be eliminated in the future.

+To find more details, look at [a draft of a paper](https://github.com/Nikolay-Lysenko/rl-musician/blob/master/docs/paper/paper.pdf).

 ## Installation

 To install a stable version, run: